AadityaChachra/AadityaChachra/README.md

 ###

-<p align="center">My name is Aaditya Chachra and I'm a CS Sophomore at Netaji Subhas University of Technology(NSUT)</p>
+<p align="left">My name is Aaditya Chachra and I'm a CS Sophomore at Netaji Subhas University of Technology(NSUT)</p>

 ###